joolstorrentecalo/gitlab-foss/doc/administration/pages/index.md

 You can track progress and verify that all Pages deployments migrated successfully using the [PostgreSQL console](https://docs.gitlab.com/omnibus/settings/database.html#connecting-to-the-bundled-postgresql-database):

+- `sudo gitlab-rails dbconsole` for Linux package installations running GitLab 14.1 and earlier.
-- `sudo gitlab-rails dbconsole --database main` for Linux package installations.
+- `sudo gitlab-rails dbconsole --database main` for Linux package installations running 14.2 and later.
 - `sudo -u git -H psql -d gitlabhq_production` for self-compiled installations.

 Verify `objectstg` below (where `store=2`) has count of all Pages deployments: